Back

 Contractions In KS2: A Simple Guide

-1. What are Contractions?
-Contractions are made by joining two words together and replacing some letters with an apostrophe.
+Contractions in KS2 are formed by joining two words together and replacing some letters with an apostrophe.
 For example, “I am” becomes “I’m,” and “do not” becomes “don’t.”
+Learning to use contractions correctly can help students make their writing more conversational and accessible.

 • I am → I’m